flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-18-qq/index.md

     _key: card-3-c94cbb07-4ab9-4b73-b383-c13cc22bfdf4
   - order: 3
     body: >-
-      > ‘For months, we have urged China to change these unfair practices, and give fair and reciprocal treatment to American companies… But, so far, China has been unwilling to change its practices.’
+      "For months, we have urged China to change these unfair practices, and give fair and reciprocal treatment to American companies… But, so far, China has been unwilling to change its practices."

       President Trump as the U.S. ups its tariffs on China by 10% on about $200B of Chinese goods starting next week.
 He threatened more tariffs should